‹ rotational

 RPGs

-I like to play tabletop role-playing games, including Blades in the Dark, TEETH and The Between.
-And I like to write them, too, including Fortune Dark and Board of Mammon.
+I like to play tabletop role-playing games, including Blades in the Dark, TEETH, Night’s Black Agents and The Between.
+I like to write them, too, including Fortune Dark and Board of Mammon.

 I released a new version of Board of Mammon, my one-page GM-less RPG in which players are demonic corporate executives competing for Mammon’s favour.
 Along with a suite of tweaks (Biz Climate is now an Event, and you get to roll more dice), V2’s hot new feature is a second Events table which gives each Board Meeting a bit more infernal colour.
 Now your supply chain issues might come as a result of church interference, an annoying bloom of demonspawn, or even a newly discovered sin.
 Thanks for the feedback and idea, Kieron!